You may know it doesn’t get you high, but how does CBD make you feel?

 Photography by James Carrusca McCowan for Herb

 CBD products, like Elixinol CBD extract, are available in local stores and online as tinctures and oil infusions.
-These infusions can be taken like a dietary supplement, enjoyed by consumers in low to moderate doses either regularly or as-needed.
+These infusions can be taken like a supplement, enjoyed by consumers in low to moderate doses.
 But how does CBD make you feel, really?
-The subtle effects of the cannabinoid may surprise you.
+Ultimately, it’s hard to say—everyone reacts differently to CBD.
+But, here are a few reasons why the supplement is so popular.

 “I find using CBD, particularly oils or capsules, really helps take the edge off of my anxiety and return me to my pre-agitated state,” says Dan, an impassioned cannabis lover and editor at Herb.

-While psychosis is undoubtedly an extreme case, the same calming properties of CBD are often beloved by consumers with more generalized anxiety and daily stresses.
+And Dan’s not the only one.
 “CBD has been the most effective method of relieving my anxiety,” says Robin, an HR representative at a growing company.

 “I have regular anxiety that manifests as a tightness in my chest and panic attacks that feel like being trapped in a turtleneck in the summer – to put it lightly.
 When I feel the tightness in my chest starting, I’ll take some CBD.
 Within 30 minutes the tight grip of overwhelming anxiety releases my chest and I can breathe a little easier.
 Within an hour I feel like myself again.
 CBD has relieved my anxiety in ways that meditation, breathing techniques, and prescription pills never did.
 I wish I had found it earlier, but I’m glad I have it now.”

-CBD, at least in the standard doses, is considered relaxing but not a sedative.
+CBD, at least in the low to moderate doses, is not sedative.
 If you’re hyped up and stressed out, the cannabinoid might help you unwind.
-It is unlikely, however, to make you feel sleepy or overly sedated when consumed in moderation.
+It is unlikely, however, to make you feel sleepy or overly sedated when consumed in low doses.
 In fact, it may even promote feelings of mental alertness.
-The relaxed yet clear-headed properties of CBD make it an excellent choice for both daytime and nighttime consumption.

-Though CBD itself is not tranquilizing, many consumers find that it is relaxing enough to improve sleep, Dan says.
-“I never feel high at the time, or like I’m drowsy,” he shares.
+“I never feel high at the time, or like I’m drowsy,” Dan shares.
 “I just feel able to relax my mind and stay asleep.
-In the morning I never feel groggy or slower like some THC strains often leave me feeling.”
+In the morning I never feel groggy or slower like some THC strains often leave me feeling,” Dan says.

 For those that need a little help unwinding before bed, sublingual oils like Elixinol can be placed under the tongue or mixed in with some tea about 30 minutes before you’re ready to hit the hay.
-If daytime relief from anxiety and grogginess is more your style, CBD oil can also be mixed with coffee for a smooth yet energized experience.
+If daytime relief is more your style, CBD oil can also be mixed with coffee for a smooth yet energized experience.

 “I’ve tried everything to relieve the painful symptoms that come with PMS each month,” says Robin.
 “Over-the-counter pain relievers, herbal teas, hot water bottles, birth control pills, you name it.
 Nothing ever worked for me.
 That all changed this year when I started using topical CBD balms.”
 During menstruation, uterine tissue becomes inflamed and intense muscle contractions can wreak havoc on organs throughout the region.